 You did not receive a form in the mail to renew coverage for Medicaid.

 You received the redetermination (renewal) form, but you: a.
 Did not return the form. b.
-Did not return the required documents – like proof of income or proof of Illinois residency.
+Did not return the required documents – such as proof of income or proof of Illinois residency.

 You sent the redetermination (renewal) form back but were not approved to renew your child's medical card.

 Depending on what caused your child's medical card to be canceled, there may be ways to restore it or find alternative forms of health insurance.
 To learn what you should do next, find the scenario below that matches your situation.

 If you did not return the redetermination (renewal) form or did not renew online, and:

-You still have the form: Call the Illinois Medicaid Redetermination Project and ask for more time to return the form.
+You still have the form: Call Illinois Medicaid at 1.800.843.6154 and ask for more time to return the form.

-You do not have the form or did not renew online: Call the Illinois Medicaid Redetermination Project and ask for a new form.
+You do not have the form or did not renew online: Call Illinois Medicaid at 1.800.843.6154 and ask for a new form.

 You missed the deadline to submit the form: You may have to re-apply for your child's medical card.
 You may also need to re-apply for yourself or other family members.
 To re-apply, visit https://abe.illinois.gov/abe/access/ or contact your HFS caseworker.

 If you sent the redetermination (renewal) form back or renewed online but were not approved to have a medical card:

 Contact your HFS caseworker and ask why your child's medical card was not renewed.